-- Grade point average in the pre-PTA and general education/ core requirements. - Number of successfully completed general education/core requirements for the PTA program. - 3.
-Full-time work experience of three months or more in a physical therapy clinic, or 20 hours of observation in a physical therapy practice under the supervision of a physical therapist or physical therapist assistant. - 4.
-Reference from the supervising physical therapist or physical therapist assistant under whom a student worked or observed. - 5.
-Prior completion of a college degree (not a requirement for admission). - 6.
-A personal interview of the top ranked applicants (based on the criteria in 1-4) by practicing physical therapists and physical therapist assistants.
+- 1. Grade point average in the pre-PTA and general education/ core requirements. - Number of successfully completed general education/core requirements for the PTA program. - Full-time work experience of three months or more in a physical therapy clinic, or 20 hours of observation in a physical therapy practice under the supervision of a physical therapist or physical therapist assistant. - Reference from the supervising physical therapist or physical therapist assistant under whom a student worked or observed. - Prior number of college hours (not a requirement for admission). - A personal interview of the top ranked applicants (based on the criteria in 1-4) by practicing physical therapists and physical therapist assistants.